uit-no/hpc-doc/help/staff.rst

 Since 2000 UiT has been a Resource Site in the National High Performance Computing Consortium (NOTUR), a joint mission between the four Norwegian Universities in Bergen, Oslo, Trondheim and Tromsø.
-On January 1st 2005 a new limited company within Uninett (Sigma) was established to administrate the national HPC program.
-The four Universities will act as Resource Sites as before.
+Since December 2014 UNINETT Sigma2 manages the national infrastructure and offers High Performance Computing and Data Storage.

 Regional resource site
 ----------------------